Mission of Soyuz TMA-09M

 Yurchikhin wore the Orlan-MK spacesuit with red stripes and Misurkin wore a suit with blue stripes.
 Both spacewalkers were equipped with NASA helmet cameras to provide close-up views of their work.

-This was the second of up to six Russian spacewalks planned for this year.
-Two U.S. spacewalks by NASA's Chris Cassidy and Luca Parmitano of the European Space Agency are scheduled in July.
+This was the second of up to six Russian spacewalks planned for 2013.
+Two U.S. spacewalks by NASA's Chris Cassidy and Luca Parmitano of the European Space Agency were scheduled in July.

 Meanwhile inside the orbiting laboratory, the other four Expedition 36 crew members, Commander Pavel Vinogradov and Flight Engineers Chris Cassidy, Karen Nyberg and Luca Parmitano, provided spacewalk support and continued their work on a variety of science and maintenance activities.